miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 reality.
 The fact everything has become so complex, unreproducible, and driving you into vendor dependency and paying for everything drove me to discover NixOS and Nix flakes.
 That's been a lot of this blog so far, and that provides a foundation to build on.
 Now, it's time for a framework to build with.
-The Nix hardware and low-level system components you define once up-front, and hopefully they don't change much throughout the project, but for a very occasional adding of something like I did recently with tmux for monitoring things that will eventually run as a service but for now I want to monitor in terminals that are okay to close without stopping the service.
-That belongs in the foundation system, but the actual things running as the services, that we write with a programming framework.
+In other words, whereas the hardware we configigured through the nix flake stays static, the Python we've loaded on top of that is allowed to flow.

-## The Problem with Using Frameworks on Top of Programming Languages
+## Your Programming Langauge is Already a Framework

 Having to use frameworks on top of programming languages is actually a position of weakness.
 It means your programming language didn't come out-of-the-box ready